RayzorBlade/Deerfender-ELK/README.md

 <br />
 <br />

-# Using the Playbook
+# Using the Playbooks

-In order to use the playbook, you will need to have an Ansible control node already configured.
+In order to use the playbooks, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 - SSH into the control node and attach to the Ansible container